Technology Tales

 7th September 2014

 The default PHP version on my outdoors, travel and photography website is 5.2.17 and that is getting on a bit now since it is no longer supported by the PHP project and has not been thus since 2011.
-One obvious impact was Piwik, which I used for web analytics and needs at least 5.3.2.
-WordPress 4.0 even needs 5.2.24 so that upgrade became implausible so I contacted Webfusion’s support team and they showed me how to get to at least 5.3.3 and even as far as 5.5.9.
+One obvious impact was Piwik, which I use for web analytics and needs at least 5.3.2.
+Since WordPress 4.0 will not work without having 5.2.24 or later, that upgrade became implausible.
+Therefore, I contacted Webfusion's support team, and they showed me how to get to at least 5.3.3 and even as far as 5.5.9.
 The trick is the addition of a line of code to the .htaccess file (near the top was my choice) like one of the following:

 PHP 5.3.x